higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/AUDIT.md

 - This approach seems functionally correct; no double-mint risk because the `distribute_conviction_nfts` does a re-check.

 ### 7.5 Fee Distribution & LP Mechanics
-- Fees from swaps are stored in the Orca pool fee account.
+- Fees from swaps are stored in the Meteora pool fee account.
 A specialized instruction (`distribute_lp_fees`) splits them between protocol and creator.
 - This code seems correct and checks the identity of the fee vault.
 - Single-sided liquidity addition logic is mostly simulated.
-Real production usage must confirm Orca’s actual instructions.
+Real production usage must confirm Meteora’s actual instructions.

 ### 7.6 Immutability & Upgrades
 - As typical with Anchor, the program can be upgraded by the upgrade authority unless it’s explicitly removed.